xmartlabs/fountain-docs/CachedDataSourceAdapter.md

 # DataSource
 The implementation of the `CachedDataSourceAdapter` will depend mostly on the [`DataSource`] that we choose.
-So, to make it easier we will use the [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) which provides a [`DataSource`] trivially.
+We will use the [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) which provides a [`DataSource`] trivially.
 However, you could use any other [`DataSource`].

 ## Save and retrieve data
-The [`DataSource`] should return the entities in the same order as the entities were provided by the service.
+The [`DataSource`] should return the entities in the same order as provided by the service.

-There are, at least, two approaches we can follow to solve this problem.
+There are at least two approaches we can follow to solve this problem:
 1. Add an index to the entity.
 1. Add a secondary entity to save the index.

 ### Add an index to the entity

 The first approach consists of adding an index position to the entity.
-Then, when a new page comes, you have to search the bigger index position in the [`DataSource`] and update all entities in the response, incrementing that index by one.
+Then, when a new page comes, you have to search for the biggest index in the [`DataSource`] and then adding to all new entities an index value, starting from that index plus one.

 ```kotlin
 @Entity
 class Entity(@PrimaryKey var id: Long, val index: Long, ...)
 ```

-Using Room, we have to define four methods, in the `Entity` [`Dao`](https://developer.android.com/training/data-storage/room/accessing-data), to provide the `CachedDataSourceAdapter`.
+Using Room we have to define four methods in the `Entity` [`Dao`](https://developer.android.com/training/data-storage/room/accessing-data), to provide the `CachedDataSourceAdapter`.

 ```kotlin